What’s Really in Cool Whip Will Shock You

 In fact, when it first debuted in stores in 1966, Cool Whip was actually a dairy-free product!
 Kraft only started adding skimmed milk and light cream in 2010.

-Beyond skim milk, Cool Whip contains less than 2 percent of light cream; sodium caseinate (protein derived from milk); natural and artificial flavor; emulsifiers which include xanthan and guar gums, polysorbate 60, and sorbitan monostearate; sodium polyphosphate (another emulsifier whose main component, phosphate, has been linked to higher rates of heart disease, chronic kidney disease, and weak bones when found in high levels in the blood); and beta carotene (a vitamin that adds color).
+Beyond skim milk, Cool Whip contains less than 2 percent of light cream; sodium caseinate (protein derived from milk); natural and artificial flavor; emulsifiers which include xanthan and guar gums, Polysorbate 60, and sorbitan monostearate; sodium polyphosphate (another emulsifier whose main component, phosphate, has been linked to chronic kidney disease and weak bones when found in high levels in the blood, according to Kidney Research UK); and beta carotene (a vitamin that adds color).
 Is this starting to sound less than appetizing yet?

 This topping’s nutritionals shows you it’s mostly just fat and sugar.
 But it’s interesting to compare it to Reddi wip.
 You know, the red-capped cannister of real whipped cream?
 You may assume that because Cool Whip has less dairy, it would be a lower-calorie alternative.
 But you’d be wrong.
 Take a look below: